auanasgheps/snapraid-aio-script/README.md

 This report produces emails that don't contain a list of changed files to improve clarity.

 You can re-enable full output in the email by switching the option `VERBOSITY` but the full report will always be available in `/tmp/snapRAID.out` but will be replaced after each run, or deleted when the system is shut down.
 You can change the location of the file, if needed.

-SMART drive report from SnapRAID is also included by default.

 Here's a sneak peek of the email report.